-The authors would like to thank Tosin Oyebanjo, Adetayo Talabi, Thelma Okorie, Habiba Ellawule, Dayo Bello, and Tobi Ojuri for their contributions to this chapter.
+The authors would like to thank Esther Adeniji, Tosin Oyebanjo, Thelma Okorie and Tobi Ojuri for their contributions to this chapter.

-Azeezah Muse-Sadiq is a partner in the Corporate, Securities & Finance ("CSF") group of the firm, and one of the firm's partners leading the Capital Markets, Mergers & Acquisitions and Competition and Consumer Protection practice groups.
-Azeezah advises companies in the Fast-Moving Consumer Goods sector, Banks, Pharmaceutical companies, Agriculture and other consumer-facing companies.
+Azeezah Muse-Sadiq is a partner in the Corporate, Securities & Finance ("CSF") group of the firm, and one of the firm's partners leading the Capital Markets, Mergers & Acquisitions and Competition and Consumer Protection practice areas.
+Azeezah advises companies in the Fast Moving Consumer Goods sector, Banks, Pharmaceutical companies, Agriculture and other consumer-facing companies.
 She acts as a resource person in capacity development trainings and has delivered presentations on diverse subjects within her core practice areas.
-She is also a member of the Nigerian Bar Association and has a Post Graduate Diploma in EU Competition Law.
+She is also a member of the Nigerian Bar Association.